 What's an Ant Moat and Why Do I Need One?

-Opinions vary depending on what works best and where one lives, but many birders report their best results with a small amount of mineral oil in the cup.
-Others prefer a small amount of water with mineral oil floated on the surface of the water to reduce evaporation of the water.
+Opinions vary depending on what works best and where one lives, but many birders report their best results with a small amount of mineral oil to coat the inside of the small cup ant moats.
+Others prefer only water or a small amount of water with mineral oil floated on the surface of the water to reduce evaporation of the water.
 The mineral oil has a dual function: the oil reduces evaporation of the water and it has a lower surface tension than water.
 Thus, ants that could walk on water, fall through mineral oil.

 Some sites suggest using food oils (olive, corn, canola, cinnamon), shortening or petroleum jelly (Vaseline) in Ant Moats.
 We find these products have a tendency to dry out, get tacky and collect dirt which, eventually, allows the ants to travel across the moat.
 Also, ants, like Grease Ants, are attracted to food oils, shortenings and lard as food resources.
 Consequently, beware of using food products in or on your feeders.
 Coating wires and hooks with these products is not recommended, since the oils drip off and or collect dirt rendering the parts passable to ants.
 I have also seen where some Hummingbird sites recommend using petroleum jelly or mineral oil around the feeding ports to keep ants and bees away, but this is a big No No!
-Leaving any kind of oily or sticky substance on the feeding ports means the Hummingbirds could accidentally get the substance on their beaks.
+Leaving any kind of oily or sticky substance on the feeding ports means the Hummingbirds could accidentally get the substance on their beaks or feet.
 An oily or sticky beak is a big problem for a bird and it puts their ability to groom and maintain their feathers for warmth and flying at great risk.
 When birds can't fly, they can't find food or care for their chicks and the birds become easy prey for other predators.
 Accidentally eating the oils can weaken, sicken or kill the birds.
 It is important to remember that the goal of having a feeder is to help feed the Hummingbirds and not put them at risk.
+Always consider the size of the ant moat, the location of where you plan to use it, the weather and possible risks to the birds.
+Water is always the safest for the larger moats/guards as some users are multi purposing the moats/guards as bird drinking cups.
+The smaller ant moats can use water as well but some users report better success with coating the inside of the small cups with mineral oil.
+Whatever your purpose or preference, always consider possible risks and check your feeders often.

-Now that the behavior of ants and their desire for food resources is understood, we can take steps to discourage ants from Hummingbird and Oriole feeders.
-There are many types of Ant Moats or Ant Guards, so the decision becomes one of deciding what will work best for the type of feeder, location, size, weather, time of year, type of ants and environment.
-What deterrent is used in the moat or guard will likely also be determined by environment.
-For example, water doesn't last long in a hot dry desert environment, consequently, many desert dwellers use small amounts of mineral oil.
-Others choose dried cinnamon or diatomaceous earth and these may work great until they get wet or are blown away.
-Whatever choice is made, keep in mind the weather, safety, check the feeder often, keep the feeder clean and always, enjoy your flying jewels!
+Now that the behavior of ants and their desire for food resources is understood, we can take steps to discourage ants from visiting Hummingbird and Oriole feeders.
+There are many types of Ant Moats or Ant Guards, so the decision becomes one of deciding what will work best for the type of feeder, location, size, weather, time of year, purpose and type of ants.
+What deterrent is used inside the moat or guard may also be determined by environment.
+Whatever choice is made, keep in mind safety, check the feeder often, keep the feeder clean and always, enjoy your flying jewels!

 *"Diatomaceous earth – also known as D.E., diatomite, or kieselgur/kieselguhr – is a naturally occurring, soft, siliceous sedimentary rock that is easily crumbled into a fine white to off-white powder.
 It has a particle size ranging from less than 3 μm to more than 1 mm, but typically 10 to 200 μm.
 Wikipedia"